Bilingual

 Conclusion

-The revitalization and renewal of Gorgan's central deteriorated urban fabric play a significant role in curbing uneven urban sprawl, strengthening both financial and non-financial participation, fostering a sense of belonging, and reducing migration to other urban areas.
-A significant relationship exists between citizen participation and the improvement of Gorgan's deteriorated fabric, with such efforts notably enhancing community identity and attachment to central neighborhoods.
+The renovation and revitalization of Gorgan’s central deteriorated urban fabric effectively prevent uneven development and horizontal sprawl, strengthen both financial and non-financial citizen participation, foster a sense of belonging, and reduce migration to peripheral urban areas.
+Furthermore, there is a significant relationship between citizen participation and the regeneration of the city’s deteriorated fabric.
+These interventions influence the city’s horizontal development and notably enhance local identity and attachment among residents of central neighborhoods.

-Conflict of Interest: This article is derived from the dissertation of the first author under the supervision of the second author and consultation of the third author.
+Conflict of Interest: This article is derived from the first author’s dissertation under the supervision of the second author and consultation of the third author.

 Keywords: